Whether cities or neighborhoods, communities can provide the means for their residents to reduce CO2 emissions and live more sustainably.

 - Reuse of building sites reduces new construction.

-New Songdo City, South Korea, will accommodate 65,000 residents, about 250,000 incoming daily commuters, over 300 acres of parks, as well as businesses and cultural centers, all within 1,415 acres.
+New Songdo City, South Korea, will accommodate 65,000 residents, about 250,000 incoming daily commuters, more than 300 acres of parks, as well as businesses and cultural centers, all within 1,415 acres.
 It is being built to meet the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED®) standards.

-The Thoreau Center for Sustainability, San Francisco, California, inhabits a historic hospital building from 1902.
+The Thoreau Center for Sustainability, San Francisco, California, inhabits a historic hospital building built in 1902.